Giveth/minime/README.md

 The controller of the contract can generate/destroy/transfer tokens at its own discretion.
 The controller can be a regular account, but the intention is for the controller to be another contract that imposes transparent rules on the token's issuance and functionality.
 The Token Controller is not required for the MiniMe token to function, if there is no reason to  generate/destroy/transfer tokens, the token controller can be set to 0x0 and this functionality will be disabled.

-For example, a Token Creation contract can be set as the controller of the MiniMe Token and at the end of the token creation period, the controller can be transfered to the 0x0 address, to guarentee that no new tokens will be created.
+For example, a Token Creation contract can be set as the controller of the MiniMe Token and at the end of the token creation period, the controller can be transferred to the 0x0 address, to guarantee that no new tokens will be created.

 To create and destroy tokens, these two functions are introduced: